Widdershin/cycle-restart/README.md

 Have a look at the [webpack docs](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack) for setting up hot module reloading.

-The minimum requirement to get HMR working with webpack config is first to add this 2 entry point to your `config.entry`
+The minimum requirement to get HMR working with webpack config is first to add these two entry points to your `config.entry`

 ```javascript
 entry: [